Brown Environmental Leadership Lab (BELL): Alaska

 • There is limited space in the dorm rooms: bring only what you need.
 Soft-sided bags are best for fitting in small spaces.
 Reminder: most airlines charge extra for luggage weighing over 50 lbs.

 • Weather can vary significantly.
-Please check the weather in Anchorage (Zip code: 99508) and Homer (99603) prior to packing.
+Please check the weather in Anchorage (Zip code: 99508) prior to packing.
 Some evenings during the program may dip into temperatures as low as 40°F (5°C) and as high as 80°F (27°C).

 • Rain gear is important because it will almost certainly rain during the program.
 Good rain gear would consist of: a poncho and/or rain jacket, nylon pants or shorts, waterproof shoes (i.e., hiking boots), “quick-dry” materials on all clothing and rain pants.
 Rain pants will make you feel a lot more comfortable during lessons in the rain.
 Our outdoor activities will continue, rain or shine.